Written By: Chloe Wilson BSc(Hons) Physiotherapy

 A lump on the side of the foot near your toes is most likely due to bunions, foot gout, digital mucous cyst or corns/calluses.

-A lump on the outside of the foot may be caused by peroneal tendonitis, jones fracture, ganglion cyst or cuboid syndrome.
+A lump on the outside of the foot may be caused by peroneal tendonitis, jones fracture, ganglion cyst, avulsion fracture, fifth metatarsal fracture or cuboid syndrome.

 A lump on the inside of the foot or in the medial arch may be caused by posterior tibial tendonitis, piezogenic papules, plantar fibroma or accessory navicular.